 COLVERA is a circulating tumor DNA (ctDNA) blood test designed to detect both minimal residual disease and recurrent disease in colorectal cancer (CRC) patients.

-During cancer growth and spreading, tumors may begin to release DNA into your bloodstream.
-These molecules are known as circulating tumor DNA (ctDNA).
+During cancer growth and spreading, tumors can begin to release DNA into the bloodstream.
+These molecules released are known as ctDNA.

-In a head to head clinical study, Colvera detected twice the number of recurrent CRC cases compared to CEA.
-Of 122 patients who were tested after completion of their initial therapy, 28 patients developed recurrent disease confirmed by CT Scan.
-Colvera detected recurrence in 19 of the 28 patients compared to only 9 of 28 patients detected by CEA.1
+In a head to head clinical study, COLVERA detected twice the number of recurrent colorectal cancer cases compared to CEA.
+Of 122 patients who were tested after completion of their initial therapy, 28 patients developed recurrent disease confirmed by CT scan.
+COLVERA detected recurrence in 19 of the 28 patients compared to only 9 of 28 patients detected by CEA.1

 By using COLVERA in combination with CEA, additional information will be provided that may help to more confidently manage patients, and identify residual or recurrent colorectal cancer before symptoms present and cancer has spread to other areas of the body.

 COLVERA is not intended for screening at this time.